-Hollywood movies in general tend to have palm trees popping up in the background of states where there quite obviously are no palm trees.
-Watch for it.
+Due to California Doubling, Hollywood movies in general tend to have palm trees popping up in the background of states where there quite obviously are no palm trees.
+For example, watch the daytime neighborhood scenes in Halloween (1978) (a movie that takes place in Illinois) and you will see it.

 Reviews of the low-budget Atlas Shrugged movie reveled in poking fun at the movie's depiction of Wisconsin.
 The land of cheese has a surprising number of cacti.